RyanHouston/elasticsearch-extensions-documentor/README.md

 ```

 The `Indexer` can `#batch_index` documents sending multiple documents to
-elasticsearch in a single request.
+Elasticsearch in a single request.
 This may be more efficient when
-programatically re-indexing entire sets of documents.
+programmatically re-indexing entire sets of documents.

 ```ruby
 user_documents = users.collect { |user| UserDocument.new(user) }